Māori carving and meeting houses

 Scottish influence has been strong in the lowland regions, especially around Turakina.
 In Whanganui, a Friends (Quaker) school ran from 1920 to 1970, and a Quaker settlement, ‘Quaker Acres’, was established near the school's site in 1974.
 There are three well-known Anglican schools: Wanganui Collegiate (1854), with which St George’s primary school (1928) amalgamated in 2010, in Whanganui, and Nga Tawa (1891) and Huntley (1896) in Marton.
 Germans were among those who settled Marton, and the town has had a Lutheran church since 1876.

 Whanganui UCOL has major fine arts, craft and design programmes.
-The Whanganui branch of the New Zealand Historic Places Trust, later Heritage New Zealand, has ensured the survival of many notable buildings and historic sites.
-Specialist museums include the Army Museum in Waiōuru and the Whanganui Riverboat Centre in Whanganui.
+The Whanganui branch of the New Zealand Historic Places Trust, later Heritage New Zealand, ensured the survival of many notable buildings and historic sites.
+Specialist museums include the National Army Museum in Waiōuru and the Whanganui Riverboat Centre.

-Whanganui’s cultural buildings and institutions include the Royal Wanganui Opera House (built in 1899), the Ward Observatory (1903), the Sarjeant Gallery (1919) and the Wanganui War Memorial Hall (1960).
+Whanganui’s cultural buildings and institutions include the Royal Wanganui Opera House (built in 1899), the Ward Observatory (1903), the Sarjeant Gallery (1919) and the Whanganui War Memorial Hall (1960).